securityarch/cyber-dictionary/README.md

 Technology to identify and then block/allow Internet applications
 #### Azure
 Microsoft Azure, commonly referred to as Azure, is a cloud computing service, it provides software as a service, platform as a service and infrastructure as a service
-## I
-#### IaaS
-Infrastructure as a service are mainly public cloud services, such as AWS,AZURE and GCP
 ## C
 #### CA
 Certification Authority